 In fact, as Greene points out in the book, all of these great “masters” who we refer to as “geniuses” followed a similar path to attain a level of mastery in their specific field.

 First, they found and accepted their life’s task.
 This is quite difficult.
 When parents, peers, and often teachers are telling students to follow a certain path…it makes it hard to truly listen to that inner voice pointing you in the direction that leads to a convergence of passion and purpose.
-This too is the first step of a inquiry-based project: choosing what you want to work on (and it is often the most difficult task).
+This too, is the first step of an inquiry-based project: choosing what you want to work on (and it is often the most difficult task).

 Second, they had various forms of apprenticeship.
 They learned from other masters and improved their skills.
 In our world today, this does not always have to be a face-to-face apprenticeship.
 A good YouTube channel can serve as a mentor depending on your chosen field.
 Often this is where we tend to jump around.
 We’ll get to this stage and go back to choosing a different task.
 Greene mentions the impact of feeling intrinsically motivated: